Brandan-Hummell/G3_Challenge/Explanation.md

 As requested, there is also a simple findById method to return a specified organization object (using the default id property that is automatically populated when an organization is created).

+## Routing

+get http://localhost:3000/organizations - returns all organizations
+post http://localhost:3000/organizations - creates an organization using the body values in the post request get http://localhost:3000/organizations/:id - returns a specific organization (filling in the organization id for :id at the end of the URL)

 ## Error Handling

 I used some basic error handling that is built into express.
 If there is an error during while reading or creating organizations, the response will display the appropriate status code.